SiC42/Http.Utilities/README.md

 **This is a work in progress**
 This repository provides packages to handle various aspects of HTTP calls, especially with `HttpClient`.

 ## Url.Building
 The package provides a way to handle building URLs.
+It aims to be easier to use than the .NET `UriBuilder`.

 ### Simple URL builder
 This implementation can be used to build URLs on the fly.